A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Analysis Examples

 In the right side of Fig.~\ref{fig:coadd_comparison}, we show an example of a stacked \textit{Roman} image in $Y$ band.
 A single image for the same location is shown for comparison.
 The increase in depth can be clearly seen both in the noise and as objects detected (marked in cyan) which are not in the single image.

 We performed a basic galaxy detection efficiency analysis with both single images and the stacked images described above in $Y$.
 A simple classifier is used, where we consider an object to be detected if Source Extractor detects an object within 0.3\arcsec of the truth value of its position.
 The results shown in the left side of Fig.~\ref{fig:efficiency} display the increase in depth obtained from stacking images.
 For single images, the 50\% recovery threshold is around 24.9\,mag.
 For coadded images, the 50\% recovery threshold is $\sim 26.0$\,mag, giving us about 1\,mag of depth over the single images.
 The CANDELS catalog goes above 30\,mag, so we expect some fraction of galaxies to remain undetected.
-Although we do not expect to detect faint (e.g., 29\,mag) objects, we do have a small percentage of false positives.
-This is likely due to some fraction of those objects being sufficiently close to brighter galaxies such that they are counted as detected.
+Although we do not expect to detect faint (e.g., 29\,mag) objects, we do have a small percentage of false positives as a result of detections of unmasked features in the stellar diffraction spikes and of misidentification of overlapping detected bright galaxies near a faint background galaxy.
+This is due to the use of a simple matching algorithm by position on the sky, which is sufficient for the main results of the paper.

 The same analysis can be performed on stars as well and is shown in the right side of Fig.~\ref{fig:efficiency}.
-Because stars and SNe are both drawn as point sources on our images, these detection rates serve as useful proxies for potential SN detection rates.
+Because stars and \SNe{} are both drawn as point sources on our images, these detection rates serve as useful proxies for potential SN~Ia detection rates.
 As point sources, stars are easier to detect than galaxies, resulting in 50\% recovery at 26.1\,mag and 27.3\,mag for single images and for coadded images, respectively.
 Note that unlike stars, SNe will not be detected in full-stack coadds because they will have faded away in some images.

 The \textit{Roman} High-Latitude Time-Domain Survey will rely on obtaining redshifts of the host galaxies to use \SNe\ on a Hubble diagram.
 As discussed by \citet{Gupta16} and \citet{popovic_assessment_2019} with regards to DES and SDSS (respectively), there may be misassignment of the true host galaxy of a SN.
 This can cause outliers on the Hubble diagram that cannot always be removed, and therefore cause a cosmological bias.
 This may be especially problematic for \textit{Roman} owing to its large redshift range where fainter hosts will not be detected, as well as the possibility of blending \citep{Melchior2018} of galaxies over the images.